EndangeredNayla/MPTools/.github/README.md

-# Modpack Uploader
+# MPTools

-Modpack Uploader is a Suite of Tools for Modpack Developers.
+MPTools is a Suite of Tools for Modpack Developers.

 These tools can automate the process of uploading modpacks to CurseForge.
 It creates a modpack manifest, which is then posted along with metadata to Curseforge for upload.